-The outdoor procrastination of a Literature PhD candidate.
+The outdoor procrastination of a Doctor of Philosophy of Literature during her candidature.
 Previously filled with tales of weekend adventures with the Australia National University Mountaineering Club, of which I was the President in 2015 until the AGM, but now being populated with tales of my home in Tasmania.

 On this site I document rafting down the Grade V Cataract Gorge in Tasmania, learning to wield ice axes on a Mountaineering course at Blue Lake on the Main Range, and the inadvisability of climbing up and down Kilimanjaro in Tanzania in a mere four days.

 I’ve also tackled the fraught issue of the place of brumbies in the Australian alpine region, in response to finding a starving mob in mid-winter, followed up by assisting the field work involved in counting the brumbies.

 There was much canyoning in the lead up to an exploratory canyoning expedition in Tasmania funded by the ANUMC over the summer of 2015/16, led by my husband Nick.
 This expedition was a wonderful success, cut slightly short by the fires raging through Tasmania, and our stories from this adventure are slowly being added to our website.

 But I always intermittently return to my first loves of bushwalking and photography, whether that be while travelling the Peaks District in England, ascending to the construction site of the Roof of Indochina in Vietnam, or the hikes in the high country closer to home.